PirminP/docker-todo-list/README.md

 # Project Docker Todo List

-#### Based on front-end, back-end & its tests a container is used to creat a connection between these three segments
+#### Based on front-end, back-end & its tests a container is used to creat a connection between these three segments.

 * Designed by using Docker